 ‘Although we expect numbers of deaths to increase as more are registered, it currently appears that deaths per day are decreasing.’

-In Northern Ireland, the proportion of coronavirus-related deaths in care homes is even higher, where they accounted for 45% of fatalities linked to the disease in the week ending 1 May.
+In Northern Ireland, the proportion of coronavirus-related deaths in care is even higher, where they accounted for 45% of fatalities linked to the disease in the week ending 1 May.

 The ONS’s death total since the start of the outbreak – 33,337 – is 6,495 higher that the Department of Health and Social Care’s figures during the same period.